mhagiwara/book-reviews/work.md

         - LDLT - learn, do, learn, teach.
 After learning enough to get started, play around to know what's important.
         - You only need to be one step ahead of someone to teach them.
         - When you start teaching, you'll find there are many things that you thought you understood that you didn't.
+    - Chapter 31
+        - Find a mentor, preferably in your network, or in your company.
+Use local community groups (e.g., meetup)
+        - Offer free work in exchange for mentoring.
     - Chapter 36
         - Focus is key to productivity (think of a car running on a highway).
 Focus has its own kind of momentum.
 Get over the initial pain and discomfort.
 Survive first 5 or 10 minutes.
     - Chapter 37